Back to All Events

 • February 3, Durham, North Carolina

-TOGETHER read the book (END READING AT: ...my atheist mother could live in our Christian home because of it.) and discuss the content below.
+Pages 143-149 (END READING AT: ...my atheist mother could live in our Christian home because of it.)

 Matthew 18:3 (NIV) “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
 Therefore, whoever takes the lowly position of this child is the greatest in the kingdom of heaven.
 And whoever welcomes one such child in my name welcomes me.”